tokland/shoogle/README.md

 $ sudo python setup.py install
 ```

+## Features

+* Exposes agnostically all the services in the API.
+* Provides infrastructure for the Oauth2 authentication (console or QT/GTK browser).
+* Shows info so you can build the JSON requests.
+* Credentials for scopes (separated by profiles) are stored for later use.

-## Notes
+## Install

+## Configure the API and secret keys

-* You must enable the APIs you want to use and create the required keys or secret in the [API Manager](https://console.developers.google.com/apis/).
+* You must enable the services you want to use and create the required keys or secret file in the [API Manager](https://console.developers.google.com/apis/).
 Each service has its own policies, check the Google documentation for more details.

 ## Commands